 time before any of the well-known dictionaries can be re-issued, I decided to

-give way to the numerous requests for having
+give way to the numerous requests for having this book printed as it

 expressions given in this book cover principally administration, legal practice,